PeeHaa/charIterator-jQuery-plugin/README.md

 Usage
 -----

-The basic usage of the charIterator plugin may come in handy when you need to wrap all characters in an element, but doesn't do anythnig else.
+The [basic usage][2] of the charIterator plugin may come in handy when you need to wrap all characters in an element, but doesn't do anythnig else.

     <h1>charIterator <em>is</em> cool!</h1>